 'Portlandia' Is Ending, And Portlanders Are OK With That

 There was a time when saying you lived in Portland, Ore., would get a response like, "That's above California, right?"
-Now, people not only know where the city is, but they also inevitably ask, "Is it just like the show?"
+Now, people not only know where the city is but also inevitably ask, "Is it just like the show?"

 IFC's Portlandia, which begins its eighth and final season on Thursday, put Portland on the map as the capital of earnest urbanism at a time when words like "artisanal" and "locavore" were sweeping the nation.
 It was an image Portlanders embraced, then struggled with.

 The "Dream of the '90s" sketch in the first episode coined the phrase that would define the show's take on Portland.
-It's a conversation between co-creators Fred Armisen and Carrie Brownstein, intercut with a surreal music video featuring circus performers and hipster-types.
+It's a conversation between co-creators Fred Armisen and Carrie Brownstein, intercut with a surreal music video featuring circus performers and hipster types.

 Armisen asks Brownstein, "Remember when people were content to be unambitious, sleep till 11 and just hang out with their friends?
 When you had no occupations whatsoever, maybe working a couple hours a week at a coffee shop?"